 Navigating the Shadows: Understanding Expatriate Burnout and Trauma

-Embarking on an expatriate journey is often portrayed as an exciting adventure, promising new experiences, cultures, and personal growth.
+Embarking on an expatriate journey is often portrayed as an exciting adventure, offering new experiences, cultures, and opportunities for personal growth.
 However, beneath the surface of this exhilarating chapter in your life lies a lesser-explored aspect – the risk of expatriate burnout and trauma.
 When moving to the land of cheese and chocolate, many of us had an idea of a dream country, and I used to remember my favorite childhood cartoon series, “Heidi,” as a mental reference.
 During the transition phase, I soon realized that there was another reality about Switzerland.

 Key Factors Contributing to Expatriate Burnout